tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 *Recursion* is very useful here.

 Searching takes $$O(logN)$$ time, since you are constantly dividing the tree in half.
 But this is only best case, when the tree is perfectly-balanced.
 If it's unbalanced, it turns into $$O(N)$$ since the tree is only one sided and you need to traverse every node in search.
-Note that the best case is also the average case because *randomly* ordered data inserted into a binary tree ends up close to perfectly balanced.
+Note that the best case is also the average case because *randomly* ordered data inserted into a binary search tree ends up close to perfectly balanced.

 So, in a best case / average case scenario, searching is the same as binary search in an ordered array.

 #### Insertion

-Here's where binary trees really shine.
+Here's where binary search trees really shine.
 1. Find the correct node to attach the new node to.
 Essentially a search.
 2. Insert at the bottom of the tree.

 This takes one extra step beyond a search.
 So, best case / average case $$O(logN)$$.
 Worst case would still be $$O(N)$$ I guess.

-The key is to *randomize* your data before you insert it into a binary tree.
+The key is to *randomize* your data before you insert it into a binary search tree.
 This is because *sorted* data ends up perfectly unbalanced based on this insertion algorithm.
 But *randomized* data ends up perfectly balanced.

-This is what makes binary trees so much better than ordered arrays.
+This is what makes binary search trees so much better than ordered arrays.
 Search and insert are both $$O(logN)$$ in the average case, but ordered arrays are $$O(N)$$ for insert.

 #### Deletion
 This is more complex.